CultClassik/ubuntu-unattended/README.md

 # Unattended Ubuntu ISO Maker

+NOTE!!
+More than likely you will boot to a black screen after installing with the ISO produced by these scripts.
+To fix this, use alt+f2 to get another tty.
+Log in and edit /etc/default/grub to remove the values from these two settings like so:
+GRUB_CMDLINE_LINUX_DEFAULT=""
+GRUB_CMDLINE_LINUX=""

+Run `update-grub` and reboot, then you should have your display.

+---

 This simple script will create an unattended Ubuntu ISO from start to finish.
 It will ask you a few questions once, and embed your answers into a remastered ISO file for you to use over and over again.

 This script creates a 100% original Ubuntu installation; no additional software is added (aside from the VMWare OSP Tools, which are optional), not even an ```apt-get update``` is performed.
 You have all the freedom in the world to customize your Ubuntu installation whichever way you see fit.
 This script just takes the pain out of re-installing Ubuntu over and over again.

 Consider using tools like chef or puppet to perform any additional software installations/configurations.

 Created by: **Rinck Sonnenberg (Netson)**